Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Acknowledgements

 \section{Acknowledgements}

-We thank Bart Ripperda, Aditya Vijaykumar, Janosz Dewberry, Elias Most, Philip Kempski, Amit Seta, Mark Krumholz, Chris Thompson and Drummond Fielding for the helpful discussions.
+We thank the anonymous reviewer who significantly helped to improve the analysis presented in the study, especially the mode correlation analysis and compressible mode spectrum discussion.
+We thank Bart Ripperda, Aditya Vijaykumar, Janosz Dewberry, Elias Most, Philip~K.S.~Kempski, Amit Seta, Mark Krumholz, Chris Thompson and Drummond Fielding for the helpful discussions.
 J.~R.~B.~acknowledges financial support from the Australian National University, via the Deakin PhD and Dean's Higher Degree Research (theoretical physics) Scholarships and the Australian Government via the Australian Government Research Training Program Fee-Offset Scholarship and the Australian Capital Territory Government funded Fulbright scholarship.
-C.~F.~acknowledges funding provided by the Australian Research Council (Future Fellowship FT180100495 and Discovery Project DP230102280), and the Australia-Germany Joint Research Cooperation Scheme (UA-DAAD).
-A.~B. and J.~R.~B. also acknowledge partial support from NSF Award 2206756.
+C.~F.~acknowledges funding provided by the Australian Research Council (Discovery Projects DP230102280 and and DP250101526), and the Australia-Germany Joint Research Cooperation Scheme (UA-DAAD).
+A.~B. and J.~R.~B. also acknowledge the support from NSF Award 2206756.
 We further acknowledge high-performance computing resources provided by the Leibniz Rechenzentrum and the Gauss Centre for Supercomputing (grants~pr32lo, pr48pi and GCS Large-scale project~10391), the Australian National Computational Infrastructure (grant~ek9) and the Pawsey Supercomputing Centre (project~pawsey0810) in the framework of the National Computational Merit Allocation Scheme and the ANU Merit Allocation Scheme.

 The simulation software, \textsc{flash}, was in part developed by the \textsc{flash} Centre for Computational Science at the Department of Physics and Astronomy of the University of Rochester.
-We utilise the \textsc{TurbGen} code for the turbulent forcing function, $\vecB{f}$ \citet{Federrath2022_turbulence_driving_module}.
+We utilise the \textsc{TurbGen} code for the turbulent forcing function, $\vecB{f}$ \citep{Federrath2010_driving,Federrath2022_turbulence_driving_module}.
 Data analysis and visualisation software used in this study: \textsc{C++} \citep{Stroustrup2013}, \textsc{numpy} \citep{Oliphant2006,numpy2020}, \textsc{matplotlib} \citep{Hunter2007}, \textsc{cython} \citep{Behnel2011}, \textsc{visit} \citep{Childs2012}, \textsc{scipy} \citep{Virtanen2020}, \textsc{scikit-image} \citep{vanderWalts2014}, \textsc{cmasher} \citep{Velden2020_cmasher}.